 Heel pain, often the result of Plantar Fasciitis, can be a painful and long-lasting condition without proper diagnosis and treatment.
-Because there are multiple potential causes of heel pain, it’s important to schedule an evaluation with Dr. Morreale at The Foot Institute to discuss the location, severity and frequency of your foot pain as well as any other questions you may have.
+Because there are multiple potential causes of heel pain, it’s important to schedule an evaluation with Dr. Morreale to discuss the location, severity and frequency of your foot pain as well as any other questions you may have.

 Heel pain can be described as pain or discomfort around the underside or back of the heel.
 Although heel pain rarely is a pre-indicator of a more serious condition, it can cause great discomfort and interfere with your daily life.

 Dr. Angelo Morreale provides treatment for heel pain at The Foot Institute in Shreveport.
 Learn more about your treatment options for heel pain and call us at (318) 797-3668 to schedule your appointment today!

 In addition to heel spurs and plantar fasciitis, heel pain can occur from a ruptured Achilles tendon.
 It may also be a result of overextending the heel at an unnatural angle, known as excessive pronation.